Free for all

 Reserve seven to 10 days in advance.
 There's also an Insta-Greeter service available at shorter notice.

-Christmas.
-There are even free cookies, hot chocolate and marshmallows to roast over fire pits.
+Volunteers even give you free cookies, popcorn, hot chocolate and marshmallows to roast over fire pits.

 For a list of the best fests, see our Events Calendar.

-In the Twin Cities, Metro Transit offers free bus passes to get to major festivals and sports playoffs, and many smaller events, too.
+In the Twin Cities, Metro Transit offers free bus and train passes to get to major festivals and sports playoffs, and many smaller events, too.

 Michigan holds Free Fishing Weekends the second weekend of June and the third weekend of February.